rebremer/expose-deltatable-via-restapi/readme.md

 # Expose Delta Tables via REST APIs

 Git repo to test 3 architectures to expose delta tables via REST APIs.
+See also my blogpost [here](https://rebremer.medium.com/how-to-expose-delta-tables-via-rest-apis-53b4dd7afa4e).
 Architectures can be described as follows:

 - Architecture A: Direct, Web App with DuckDB.
 In this architecture, APIs are directly connecting to the delta table and there is no layer in between.
 This implies that all data is analyzed in app service plan of the Azure Function.
 - Architecture B: Indirect, Synapse, Databricks or Fabric layer.
 In this architecture, APIs are connecting to layer that fetches and analyses date from delta table.
 Data is not duplicated to layer in between